Fine Music Patrons

 Richard Tognetti - Violinist

 Australian violinist, conductor and composer, Richard Tognetti has established an international reputation for his compelling performances and artistic individualism.
-He studied at the Sydney Conservatorium with Alice Waten, in his home town of Wollongong with William Primrose, and at the Berne Conservatory (Switzerland) with Igor Ozim, where he was awarded the Tschumi Prize as the top graduate soloist in 1989.
+He studied at the Sydney Conservatorium with Alice Waten, with William Primrose in his home town of Wollongong, and at the Berne Conservatory (Switzerland) with Igor Ozim, where he was awarded the Tschumi Prize as the top graduate soloist in 1989.
 Later that year he was appointed Leader of the Australian Chamber Orchestra and subsequently became Artistic Director.
 He is also Artistic Director of the Maribor Festival in Slovenia and Creative Associate of Classical Music for Melbourne Festival.

 Tognetti performs on period, modern and electric instruments.
 His numerous arrangements, compositions and transcriptions have expanded the chamber orchestra repertoire and been performed throughout the world.